 It's a visual clue to us, the viewers, that Betty/Diane is the

 They call for real

 Diane Selwyn.
-Since the Hollywood underworld controls the movie business,
+Since the Hollywood underworld controls the movie

 It's a replay of the call to attend the dinner party, only with

 phone when Camilla called that night.